 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Leishmaniasis, Rocky Mountain spotted fever may pose a risk.
 Personal protective measures are important.

 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses, public places and events, including those frequented by tourists, and transportation systems.

-Low risk of violent crime (sexual assault) exists throughout the country.
+Low risk of violent crime (armed robbery, sexual assault, and assault) exists throughout the country.

-Risk of petty crime exists throughout the country, especially on public transportation between Valletta and the towns of Sliema, St. Julian's, and Paceville; in areas frequented by tourists, particularly shopping districts in Valletta and the village of Marsaxlokk (South Eastern District); on beaches; and in Paceville nightlife area.
+Moderate risk of petty crime exists throughout the country, especially on public transportation between Valletta and the town of St. Julian's (particularly from May to September) and in St. Julian's; in areas frequented by tourists, particularly stores and markets in Valletta and the village of Marsaxlokk (South Eastern District); on beaches; in Paceville nightlife area; in Sliema.
 Theft of valuables from unattended vehicles is common.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted, especially in Paceville nightlife area.